3lLobo/firstTruffle/README.md

 ```
 pip install eth-brownie
 ```
-Then init the project by cding into the parent folder and call brownie init. store your solidity contracts in contracts folder and run
+Then init the project by cd-ing into the parent folder and call brownie init. store your solidity contracts in contracts folder and run

 ```